 It was The Spectator’s summer party last night, the high point of Westminster’s social calendar.
 We had the Prime Minister, Foreign Secretary, Home Secretary – and Lady Nugee (aka Emily Thornberry) apparently walking away in a fury when told her friend could not come in just because he had a peerage.
 We had a High Life bar, in honour of Taki, and a Low Life one, named for Jeremy Clarke.
 But the stars were a group of young people from the Social Mobility Foundation, and I thought I’d say a little more about them.

 We at The Spectator have worked with the SMF for years.
 Typically, they are straight-A students from disadvantaged backgrounds: bright, hard-working and hugely appreciative of advice and opportunities.
 They learn a little about how a magazine is put together, and enough about journalism to put them off it as a career when they find out what it pays.
 But this year we thought we’d add a dimension to work experience and invite a dozen or so to our summer party so they can learn a bit more about these events – and how to network.
-As the pictures above and below show, they did pretty well.
+As the pictures show, they did pretty well.

 This might sound daft: do students really need to be taught how to drink free booze and enjoy themselves?
 But there’s an art to these parties; to many it comes naturally but to others (myself included) not so much.
 You learn important things: how to behave, how to smile as if you’re enjoying yourself even when no one is talking to you and you’re dreaming about returning to your TV and sofa.
 How to summon the courage to talk to strangers.
 How to handle and escape a bore.
 How to work out if you’re boring someone.
 And if you’re shy, how to make the best of it.
 And how to follow up on contacts.